MilesWQ/159234/159234Notes_cpp.md

 Assignment operator must implement deep copies.

-When an object is initialized with another object, the copy constructor is called.The assignment operator is called when one object is assigned to another exist object.
+When an object is initialized with another object, the copy constructor is called.

+The assignment operator is called when one object is assigned to another exist object.

 sample syntax continuing with the previous List context:
 ```